Russia Sentences Navalny Lawyers to Years Behind Bars

 Russia on Friday sentenced three lawyers who had defended Alexei Navalny to several years in prison for bringing messages from the late opposition leader from prison to the outside world.

-The case, which comes amid a massive crackdown on dissent during the invasion of Ukraine, has alarmed rights groups who fear Moscow will ramp up trials against legal representatives in addition to jailing their clients.
+The case, which comes amid a widespread crackdown on dissent during the Ukraine offensive, has alarmed rights groups that fear Moscow will ramp up trials against legal representatives in addition to jailing their clients.

 JOIN US ON TELEGRAM